LLDevLab/lldevcpu/Readme.md

 	- Executing phase.
 CPU is executing instruction.
 	- Write back.
 CPU is writing result back to destination register (if needed).

+## Status register (r13) bits

+- Bit 31 - Carry flag
+	- Indicates a carry in an operation.
+- Bit 30 - Zero flag
+	- Indicate whether or not operation result is negative.
+If result of operation is equal to 0, than flag is set, otherwise flag is clear.
+- Bit 29 - Negative flag
+	- Indicate whether or not operation result is negative.
+Flag is set if MSB of the result is set, otherwise flag is clear.

 ## Supported Instructions

 ### Noop instruction